elmomoilanen/prime-factorization/README.md

 cargo test
 ```

-and they should finish within couple of minutes.
+and they should finish pretty fast.